Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

 2. Review and select the settings for your IoT Central application (if needed, refer to [Create an application](https://docs.microsoft.com/en-us/azure/iot-central/core/quick-deploy-iot-central) for additional guidance on selecting the settings for your application).
 Click the `Create` button only after taking into consideration the following recommendations:

     - Choose a unique `Application name` which will result in a unique `URL` for accessing your application.
-Azure IoT Builder will populate a suggested unique `Application name` which can/should be leveraged, resulting in a unique `URL`
+Azure IoT Builder will populate a suggested unique `Application name` which can/should be leveraged, resulting in a unique `URL`.

         <img src=".//media/image80a.png" style="width:5.5.in;height:2.53506in" alt="A screenshot of a cell phone Description automatically generated" />